 Fake it (when necessary).
 Because my pieces couldn’t be sanded down to wood, I decided to create a fake, wood-like surface.
-I settled on Benjamin Moore’s Fairview Taupe (because after staring at 500 browns for two weeks the colour bearing the name of my hood – Fairview – seemed appropriate).
+I settled on Benjamin Moore’s Fairview Taupe.
 I used Benjamin Moore Collection 310 Interior Acrylic Latex Paint in a pearl finish.
 This base colour is what will eventually be revealed when you distress the furniture – like the base coat under a crackle medium.
 Browns tend to lend themselves to fake, wood-like surfaces.
 However, you could use brilliant pink for all I care.
 I applied two coats and allowed for the proper drying time before proceeding to the next step.

 Brush off floofy bits.
 Use something like a paint brush to gently clean the surface of those waxy bits the candle left behind – they’ll get stuck in your top coat otherwise.
 Don’t brush to hard – you’re just trying to get the excess bits off.

 Paint ‘er up.
 For my top coat(s) I used Benjamin Moore’s Aura Satin Waterborne Interior Paint in Martha Stewart’s Pure White.
-I’m just like that.
-That’s right Benjamin Moore, I’ll take your awesome paint, but I’ll take it Martha style.
 Aura is a little thicker than other paints and it dries fast – you don’t want to over-work it.
 It has great coverage – I’ve used it on walls and furniture.
-You can apply it over and under any other latex paint.
-The great thing about Aura is that you can retouch months later and the colour should blend perfectly.
-(That’s what they say anyway.)
-Granted, with a project like this, re-touching won’t really be an issue, as I’m going for an aged look.
-I’m just saying Aura is pretty cool.
-Anyhoo, if you’re nervous about trying Aura, stick to your regular latex.
+You can also stick to regular latex.
+Ask the people at your paint store for a recommendation.
 I had to apply three coats of white to cover my dark brown.
 If I hadn’t planned to apply an antique patina, I probably would have applied a fourth coat.

 Wax off.
-Using something like 2.0′s golf ball cheese knife, gently scrape your top coat(s) of paint off your previously waxed areas.
+Using something like 2.0’s golf ball cheese knife, gently scrape your top coat(s) of paint off your previously waxed areas.
 This will give you that distressed look.
-You don’t want to remove your base coat, so scrape gently, my friend.
+You don’t want to remove your base coat, so scrape gently.
 Step back from the piece as you are working.
 Stop when you’re happy.

 Brush off paint bits and sand.
 Gently sand the exposed fake wood edges.